SeriousOldMan/Simulator-Controller/README.md

 20. [Unboxing Practice Center](https://www.youtube.com/watch?v=Qx3I0B8AvhQ) - We are taking a detailed look at the "Practice Center", which lets you organize your practice sessions and solo races, as well as the data collected during those sessions.

+21. [Updating your configuration to 5.3](https://youtu.be/f4HuUjSW-3k) - This video shows you how to update your configuration to use the new capabilities of "Simulator Setup", which simplify many configuration tasks significantly.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community